Skip to content

 How quickly do Midtown rentals get taken?

 Good properties in central Gibraltar move fast.
-One-bedroom apartments in decent condition in Midtown routinely let within days of being listed.
+One-bedroom apartments in decent condition in Midtown commonly let within days of being listed.
 If you see something that suits you, move quickly.
 Having references and proof of income ready before you start viewing speeds up the process significantly.

 Stay in the loop